WoodySlum/audiohub/Readme.md

 #AudioHub
 ![Command Line Audio Playback From The Terminal](https://raw.githubusercontent.com/active9/audiohub/master/audiohub.png)

 AudioHub is a simple mplayer wrapper written in NodeJS.
+That provides command line audio playback from the terminal or your NodeJS app.

 #INSTALLING
 Using Git: